robinmonjo/website/content/llm_context.md

 - Product Development & Engineering:
   - Contributed to SaaS product development and led mobile app optimization with feature updates.
 - Infrastructure Management:
-  - Oversaw infrastructure (Kubernetes, AWS), improving performance by migrating to EKS and MongoDB Atlas.
+  - Oversaw infrastructure (Kubernetes, AWS), improving performance by migrating to EKS and MongoDB Atlas and setting up infrastructure as code with Terraform.
   - Reduced operational overhead, allowing focus on customer value and business growth.
 - Product Management & Methodology Implementation:
   - Implemented the Shape Up methodology, authored pitches, and guided product development to align with business goals.